Cost-sensitive Boosting Pruning Trees for depression detection on Twitter: Experimental Results

 \subsection{Explainable Depression Detection}

-Previous research studies \cite{shen2017depression,nadeem2016identifying,jamil2017monitoring} have widely analysed online behaviours of depression users through examining features' distribution or mean values and variances.
+Previous research studies\cite{shen2017depression,nadeem2016identifying,jamil2017monitoring} have widely analysed online behaviours of depressed users through examining features' distributions or mean values and variances.
 But they have not explored which specific factors contribute to depression detection.
-We integrate our framework with the SHAP tool \cite{lundberg2018explainable} to comprehensively investigate the influencing factors for model prediction.
-Here we use the subset CvD of CLPsych 2015 and TTDD datasets for evaluation the online depression risk factors, and other results (e.g. DvP, PvC subsets) are shown in Supplementary C.
+Tree Shapley Additive Explanation (TreeSHAP) \cite{lundberg2020local} is a game approach to explain the output of decision trees based models.
+The goal of TreeSHAP is to explain the prediction of any instance by measuring the contribution of each feature to the prediction.
+TreeSHAP treats Shapley Values \cite{shapley1951notes} as the features' contributions and uses all the advantages of Shapley Values: (1) TreeSHAP has a solid theoretical foundation in the game theory.
+(2) The prediction is fairly distributed over the features' values.
+(3) TreeSHAP gives contrastive explanations that compares the prediction with the model's expectation\cite{molnar2020interpretable}.
+Hence, we integrate our framework with TreeSHAP to comprehensively investigate the influencing factors for the prediction results.
+We use the subset CvD of the CLPsych 2015 and the TTDD dataset for evaluating the depression risk factors, and other results (e.g. DvP, PvC subsets) are shown in Supplementary C. Besides, we list the related formulas of TreeSHAP in Section A, Supplementary D and we give an example for the calculation of the Shapley Values via decision trees in Section B, Supplementary D.

-Fig. \ref{fig:feature_importances} shows top 9 significant features for depression detection in the two Twitter datasets.
-From Fig. \ref{fig:feature_importances}(a)/(c), we observe that LDA topic features stand in critical positions in the two figures, indicating the topic features are really helpful to the classification in the two datasets.
-Fig. \ref{fig:feature_importances}(b)/(d) reveals the influences of the features, such as the people of using few emojis (blue) in the texts tend to be more depressed (Fig. \ref{fig:feature_importances}(b)).
-In Fig. \ref{fig:feature_importances}(d), younger persons (blue) have higher depression risks than older persons (red).

-Fig. \ref{fig:dependence_plots} presents the model's depression prediction influenced by individual feature values with the most interactive feature.
-From Fig. \ref{fig:dependence_plots}(a)-(c), we observe that most depressed users enter texts with no more than 2 emojis and their posted documents are not related to topic 2.
-With the increasing of the stay up late counts, the confidence of model depression detection is boosted.
-Depression users are more likely to post less tweets than normal persons.
-Similarly, in Fig. \ref{fig:dependence_plots} (d)-(f), depression users' age ranges over 15$\sim $20, who are more likely to use more than 0.5 negative words per tweet and the posted texts may be liked by others.

-Finally, we show the confusion matrix in Fig. \ref{fig:cm} which show our model's prediction results against each class.
-Although the model has obtained the best performance in the above comparison experiments, some samples are still misclassified.
-In Fig. \ref{fig:sing_predict} (a), the prediction probability is 0.82.
-The red block features increase the depression prediction confidence and blue block features reduce on the confidence, such as the feature nightTime$\_$count (= 0.67) contributes 0.05 probability to the prediction whilst topic 19 feature reduces the prediction probability about 0.02 (Fig. \ref{fig:sing_predict}(a)).
-From the failure cases shown in Fig. \ref{fig:sing_predict}(b), we also observe which feature hurts most the prediction output, e.g. the 5000 retweet$\_$count reduces 0.10 for the prediction probability.